PubInv/rapid-e-coli/README.md

 Inventors, who volunteer to work on the project but not to take responsibility for leading, will also have the satisfaction of knowing they worked on a high-impact project.
-In all likelihood, academic or other publications will be produced which may advance the professional careers of undergradatues, graduates, and professionals.
+In all likelihood, academic or other publications will be produced which may advance the professional careers of undergraduates, graduates, and professionals.

 This is a multi-dimensional problem.
 It may be that the problem has been solved in the laboratory, and